Balikuddembe/Capstone-Javascript-TV-Series/README.md

 # Movies shows

+> A capstone JavaScript application that utilises 2 APIs to display movies and enables users to like and comment on their favourate movies.
+The application consists of the Homepage that contains the list of movies and a popup window that displays details of a specific movie, it's likes and comments.
-> This platform display movies shows fetched from an api
+- The movies are fetched from a [TV Maze API](https://www.tvmaze.com/api).
+- App users are able to like and comment on their favourate movies through the [Involvement API](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270)

 ## Built With

-- Javascript
+- HTML, CSS, Javascript
 - APIs
 - Webpack
 - Jest